 Have you ever walked into a spa or hotel lobby and felt an almost immediate sense of calm?
-Or entered a store in the mall and felt the need to just walk around and browse?
+Or entered a store in the mall and instantly felt the need to just walk around and browse?
 Chances are, they are diffusing essential oils.

 Essential oils contain volatile organic compounds that exert a pharmacological effect by entering the body through the skin (aromatherapy massage or topical application), oral and mucous membranes (eating or inhaling), and olfactory administration (inhalation aromatherapy).